Written in 2016 by the SC Collections Group. Reviewed 1/2017.

 Purpose

 Special Collections, as part of the University of Iowa Libraries, advances direct engagement in learning, research, and creative work through providing staff expertise and exceptional collections on our campus and worldwide.
-We acquire, preserve, and make available primary sources in many areas and across many disciplines and historical periods.
+We acquire, preserve, and make available primary sources across many areas, disciplines, and historical periods.
 We nourish creative research, learning, and teaching for a broad audience.
-We emphasize the artefactual nature of our materials, but encourage additional interaction with them by providing digitized versions.
+We emphasize the artefactual nature of our materials, while we encourage additional forms of interaction with them by providing digitized versions when possible.

 Collection Scope

-Special Collections houses several groups of collections: Special Collections, the Iowa Women’s Archives, University Archives, and the International Dada Archive.
+Special Collections houses several groups of collections: Special Collections, the Iowa Women’s Archives, University Archives, the International Dada Archive, and the Ruth and Marvin Sackner Archive of Concrete and Visual Poetry.
 These collections contain a wide variety of materials housed in the Main Library, with some materials held off-site.
-Special Collections works extensively with the Acquisitions, Cataloging, and Preservation Departments to maintain the integrity and accessibility of the collections.
+Special Collections works extensively with numerous allied departments within the Libraries to maintain the integrity and accessibility of the collections.

 Special Collections